cognitivetech/Quantum-Consciousness_Microtubules_Orch-OR/microtubules/Microtubules-in-Vivo_CassimerisTran.md

    f.
 Resuspend the pellet in Laemmli buffer and separate different protein fractions by SDS-polyacrylamide gel electrophoresis on a 12% polyacrylamide gel.
 3. **Western Blot Analysis**: Perform western blot analysis with antibodies against subunit b of the membrane-associated F1 portion of the F1F0 ATPase, Tom70, and the protein or tagged fusion protein under study.
 4. **Protein Localization**: Proteins localized inside mitochondria (e.g., F1-ATPase) are not digested by proteinase K in the absence of sonication, while proteins localized on the outer membrane (e.g., Tom70) are digested even without sonication.
 If the mitochondrial membrane is disrupted during isolation, the F1-ATPase will also disappear in fraction 2 treated with proteinase K in the absence of sonication.
 Note that matrix soluble proteins remain in the supernatant after centrifugation and will not be detected without proteinase K treatment.

 ---

-#### Microtubule and Mitochondria Studies in Fission Yeast Acknowledgements and References

-**Acknowledgments:**
-- Gratitude to Drs.
-Johanna Heidmann and Claude Antony for unpublished tomographic images of microtubules and mitochondria in fission yeast
-- Critical feedback from Drs.
-Gennaro Durso, Flavia Fontanesi, and Antoni Barrientos at the University of Miami
-- Financial support from National Science Foundation (NSF) grant 0745129 and Sylvester Comprehensive Cancer Center at the University of Miami Miller School of Medicine

-**References:**
-- Asakawa et al. (2006): Effects of V260I mutation in fission yeast alpha-tubulin Atb2 on microtubule dynamics and EB1-Mal3 localization, activating the Bub1 branch of spindle checkpoint
-- Bhler et al. (1998): Efficient and versatile PCR-based gene targeting in Schizosaccharomyces pombe using heterologous modules
-- Baumeister et al. (1999): Electron tomography of molecules and cells: methodology and applications
-- Boldogh and Pon (2007): Mitochondria on the move: dynamics, distribution, and regulation
-- Brazer et al. (2000): A fission yeast kinesin affects Golgi membrane recycling by regulating microtubular dynamics through CLIP170-like tip1p
-- Chiron et al. (2008): Regulation of mitochondrial distribution in Schizosaccharomyces pombe by CLASP
-- Chiron et al. (2007): Studying mitochondria in an attractive model: Schizosaccharomyces pombe, Methods Mol Biol 372, 91105
-- Deshpande et al. (2009): Screening a genome-wide deletion library in S. Pombe identifies novel genes and pathways involved in genome stability maintenance

----